OMaxime68/Omaxime68/README.md

 # Maxime Owaller 👋

 Hello!
 I'm Maxime Owaller, a 5th-year IT student at Epitech Technology Paris pursuing a Master in IT 🤖.
-I have also completed my MSc at the University of Kent and my Bachelor's degree at Epitech 💻.
+I have also completed my MSc AI at the University of Kent and my Bachelor's degree in IT at Epitech 💻.
 I am currently based in Lyon, Colmar, and Paris 🇫🇷.

 ## About Me 🧐